altoo-ag/scala-kryo-serialization/README.md

 pekko-kryo-serialization - kryo-based serializers for Scala and Pekko
 =====================================================================

-Pekko Kryo Serialization is a fork of [Akka Kryo Serialization](https://github.com/altoo-ag/pekko-kryo-serialization)
+Pekko Kryo Serialization is a fork of [Akka Kryo Serialization](https://github.com/altoo-ag/pekko-kryo-serialization) providing the same functionality to pekko.

 =====================================================================
 [![Full test prior to release](https://github.com/altoo-ag/pekko-kryo-serialization/actions/workflows/fullTest.yml/badge.svg)](https://github.com/altoo-ag/pekko-kryo-serialization/actions/workflows/fullTest.yml)
 [![Latest version](https://index.scala-lang.org/altoo-ag/pekko-kryo-serialization/pekko-kryo-serialization/latest.svg)](https://index.scala-lang.org/altoo-ag/pekko-kryo-serialization/pekko-kryo-serialization)

-This library provides custom Kryo-based serializers for Scala and Akka.
+This library provides custom Kryo-based serializers for Scala and Pekko.
 It can be used for more efficient pekko actor remoting.

 It can also be used for a general purpose and very efficient Kryo-based serialization